About India

 5: Ride The Rails

 The rail system in India, is more than just a way to get around, it’s an experience in its own right.
 Each carriage is a microcosm of India – noisy, chaotic, welcoming and vibrant.
 You’ll live a lifetime in one day.
-Book yourself a sleeper – choosing the class according to your budget – and experience travel at the clattering pace of an ancient train.
+Book yourself a train class according to your budget – and experience travel at the clattering pace of an ancient train.

 Each rail journey is as varied as the country itself.
 The desert crossing from Jodphur to Jaisalmer will take you past forts and old cities, while the ‘Toy Train’ from Kolkata to Darjeeling zig-zags its way into the mountains past tea plantations and offers spectacular views of the Himalayas.
 The Cardamom Route from Madurai to Bodinayakkanur will take you to the southern foothills of the Western Ghats past plantations of cotton, mango, pepper, coffee, and tea.